 Bracket fungi like artist’s conk and reishi present with the visible fruiting body, but the actual living fungus is a network of mycelia under the bark.
 However, chaga rarely ever “fruits” and the entire fungus grows on the outside of the host.
 Ergo, completely harvesting chaga from a host tree not only leaves a gaping scar in the tree, from which it might not recover, but also eliminates further chaga growth from that site.

 That being said, chaga can be harvested ethically!
 By removing no more that 50% of the fungus and harvesting only what you reasonably need helps to preserve this very important medicinal.
-If you do not live in a region where chaga is a potential foraging fare, I strongly urge you to find source for ethically and sustainably sourced chaga for your purchase, such as The New New Age.
+If you do not live in a region where chaga is a potential foraging fare, I strongly urge you to find a source for ethically and sustainably sourced chaga for your purchase, such as The New New Age.

 The medicinal benefits of chaga are abundant.
 It boasts tremendous antioxidant potential, as well as immune-modulating, anti-allergenic, anti-viral, and, yes, even anti-cancer properties.
 However, it is important to understand these exciting properties are often attributed to complex extractions that may be difficult for a home herbalist.